Northeastern University School of Journalism: Student media and other activities

 The Huntington News, founded in 1926 as The Northeastern News following the merger of two other campus newspapers, is Northeastern's independent student newspaper.
 It became the university's only independent news source when it severed ties from the university in 2008.
 WRBB (104.9 FM) is a student-run radio station that has served the Greater Boston area since it was founded in 1962.
 The Scope is a student-run digital magazine that prides itself on telling stories in the Greater Boston area that other news media overlook.
-Storybench, a digital storytelling site staffed by students, examines the latest in digital storytelling, from data visualization and investigative journalism to virtual reality and the digital humanities.
+The Global Observer is an online publication focused on international news and feature stories that is primarily run by international students.
+Storybench, a digital storytelling site staffed by students, examines the latest in digital storytelling.
 Northeastern University TV (NUTV), the university's only student-run video production club, produces campus news, sports and entertainment programming.
 Through Northeastern's Dialogue of Civilizations summer program, students can choose to travel abroad with a university faculty member for about 30 days to learn about a specific topic or course subject.